iMattPro/lightbox/README.md

 4. Find Lightbox under "Disabled Extensions" and click `Enable`.

 ## Usage
-1. Navigate in the ACP to `Attachment settings`.
+1. Navigate in the ACP to `Board features -> Lightbox settings`.
-2. Set `Create thumbnail` to `Yes`.
-3. Set the `Maximum thumbnail width in pixel` to your desired resize width.
+2. Set the `Maximum image width in pixel` to your desired resize width.
-4. Click `Submit`.
+3. Click `Submit`.

 ## Uninstallation
 1. Navigate in the ACP to `Customise -> Manage extensions`.